prysmaticlabs/documentation/website/docs/prysm-usage/parameters.md

 | ------------- |:-------------|
 | `--no-custom-config` | Run the beacon chain with the real Phase 0 parameters.
 | `--http-web3provider` | Define a mainchain web3 provider string http endpoint.
 Default:  https://goerli.prylabs.net
 | `--web3provider` | Define a mainchain web3 provider string endpoint.
-Can be either a IRC file strong or a WebSocket endpoint.
+Can be either a IPC file string or a WebSocket endpoint.
 Cannot be an HTTP endpoint.
 Default: wss://goerli.prylabs.net/websocket
 | `--deposit-contract` |Define a deposit contract address.
 Beacon chain node will listen logs coming from the deposit contract to determine when validator is eligible to participate.
 | `--rpc-host` | Define an address of the host on which the RPC server should listen.
 Default: 0.0.0.0
 | `--rpc-port` | Define a RPC port to be exposed by the beacon node. >Value: 4000